What’s the difference between your vocational calling and your career, occupation, or job?

 Vocational calling is the call to God and to his service in the vocational sphere of life based on giftedness, desires, affirmations, and human need.
 Vocational calling is usually stable and permanent over a lifetime.
 Discovering our vocation is possible because it is based on giftedness, interests, passions, and human need, which are all fairly easy to identify.

-Frederick Buechner in his book Wishful Thinking described it by saying, “the place God calls you to is the place where your deep gladness and the world’s deep hunger meet.”
+In his book Wishful Thinking, Frederick Buechner described it by saying, “the place God calls you to is the place where your deep gladness and the world’s deep hunger meet.”

 A career should be based on the opportunities for service that are presented to a believer enabling him or her to fulfill their vocation.
 Finding the right occupation at any one time is a matter of God’s specific leadership, guidance, and provision.
 Solomon wrote,